ManuelOverdijk/Splitit/README.md

 The drawer in GroupActivity is implemented, but not yet functional.

 ## Database
-Email me at manuel.overdijk@gmail.com for access
+Email me at manuel.overdijk@gmail.com and I can add you to the users list.

 ## Design document
 https://github.com/ManuelOverdijk/Splitit/blob/master/doc/designdocument.md